Diagnosis

 Medications

 Some people with SCAD only need medicines to treat symptoms.
-If chest pain or other symptoms continue, other treatments also might be needed.
+If chest pain or other symptoms continue, other treatments might be needed.

 Medicines to treat SCAD may include: